Business, Exercise Science, Engineering & Creative Industries

 THERE’S MORE TO DISCOVER WITH ISA

-ISA excursions present you with the opportunity to experience the diverse, Indigenous culture and inspiring landscapes of southeast Queensland.
-As a student studying in Brisbane, you will begin your semester with an exciting 4-day Bridging Cultures Program in Byron Bay and will have the change to attend one weekend and two day trips to the following destinations throughout the semester.
+ISA excursions present you with the opportunity to experience the diverse, Indigenous culture and inspiring landscapes of southwest Queensland.
+As a student studying in Brisbane, you will begin your semester with an exciting Bridging Cultures Program in Cairns and will have the chance to attend one day trip and several cultural activities throughout the semester.

 Cairns + Bridging Cultures Program